essenciary/TicTacToe.jl/doc/README.md

 Board and cells |    2      2
 ```

-That looks great, but what if somebody would try to pass an invalid value, something other than X or O?
+Looks great, but what if somebody tries to pass an invalid value, something other than X or O?

 ```julia
 at!(board, 'Z', A=>3) # this should fail but it doesn't
 @test at(board, A=>3).value == 'Z' # the test passes, we have a Z on our board
 ```

-Our program is very gullable at this point and happily allows illegal moves.
+Our program is very gullable and happily allows illegal moves.

 #### Internal constructors

-In order to address this problem we need to control how new cells are created.
-For this we can define an internal constructor.
+In order to address this problem we need to control how new cells are created by defining an internal `Cell` constructor.
 These are special, in that all the external constructors automatically invoke the internal one.
 So if we define restrictions here, it will be impossible to create illegal cells.
-Update the `Cell` constructor to look like this:
+Update the `Cell` definition to look like this:

 ```julia
 # src/TicTacToe.jl